electricbolt/appfiguratesdk/Documentation/QuickStartGuide_CocoaPods.md

 # Appfigurate Library - Quick Start Guide

-## Installing the library into your own app
+## Installing the library into your own app using CocoaPods

-The Appfigurate library can be embedded into your own app in 5 easy steps.
+The Appfigurate library can be embedded into your own app in 4 easy steps.
 In this guide, replace any references to `quickstart` with your own apps project name or target name (as appropriate).

 ### Step 1: Run Appfigurate Simulator